openfaas/workshop/lab8.md

 Out of the box OpenFaaS is set up in a way that it will auto-scale based on the received `request per seconds`.
 If the defined threshold for the `request per seconds` is exceeded the AlertManager will fire.

-For each fired alarm the auto-scaler will add 5 instances to the affected function.
-OpenFaaS has two configuration options that allow to specify the starting/minimum amount of instances and also allows to ceil the maximum amount of instances:
+For each fired alarm the auto-scaler will add 5 replicas to the affected function.
+OpenFaaS has two configuration options that allow to specify the starting/minimum amount of replicas and also allows to ceil the maximum amount of replicas:

-You can control the minimum amount of instances for function by setting `com.openfaas.scale.min`, the default value is currently `1`.
+You can control the minimum amount of replicas for function by setting `com.openfaas.scale.min`, the default value is currently `1`.

-You can control the maximum amount of instances that can spawn for a function by setting `com.openfaas.scale.max`, the default value is currently `20`.
+You can control the maximum amount of replicas that can spawn for a function by setting `com.openfaas.scale.max`, the default value is currently `20`.

 > Note: If you set `com.openfaas.scale.min` and `com.openfaas.scale.max` to the same value you are disabling the auto-scaling feature.
 So pay attention to not do this accidentally.